OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ```

-When looking for instances of insecure data storage in an iOS app you should consider the following possible means of storing data, as they all do not encrypt data by default.
+When checking an iOS app for insecure data storage, consider the following ways to store data because none of them encrypt data by default:

-##### NSUserDefaults
+##### `NSUserDefaults`

 The [`NSUserDefaults`](https://developer.apple.com/documentation/foundation/nsuserdefaults "NSUserDefaults Class") class provides a programmatic interface for interacting with the default system.
-The default system allows an application to customise its behaviour to match a user’s preferences.
-Data saved by NSUserDefaults can be viewed from the application bundle.
-It also stores data in a plist file, but it's meant for smaller amounts of data.
+The default system allows an application to customize its behavior according to user  preferences.
+Data saved by `NSUserDefaults` can be viewed in the application bundle.
+This class stores data in a plist file, but it's meant to be used with small amounts of data.

 ##### File system

-- `NSData`: Creates static data objects and NSMutableData creates dynamic data objects.
-NSData and NSMutableData are typically used for data storage and are also useful in distributed objects applications, where data contained in data objects can be copied or moved between applications.
-Methods used to write NSData objects:
+- `NSData`: creates static data objects, while `NSMutableData` creates dynamic data objects. `NSData` and `NSMutableData` are typically used for data storage, but they are also useful for distributed objects applications, in which data contained in data objects can be copied or moved between applications.
+The following are methods used to write `NSData` objects:
    - `NSDataWritingWithoutOverwriting`
    - `NSDataWritingFileProtectionNone`
    - `NSDataWritingFileProtectionComplete`
    - `NSDataWritingFileProtectionCompleteUnlessOpen`
    - `NSDataWritingFileProtectionCompleteUntilFirstUserAuthentication`
-- `writeToFile`": Stores data as part of the NSData class
+- `writeToFile`: stores data as part of the `NSData` class
-- `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`: Are used to manage file paths.
+- `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`: used to manage file paths
-- The `NSFileManager` object lets you examine the contents of the file system and make changes to it.
-A way to create a file and write to it can be done through `createFileAtPath`.
+- `NSFileManager`: lets you examine and change the contents of the file system.
+You can use `createFileAtPath` to create a file and write to it.

 The following example shows how to create a securely encrypted file using the `createFileAtPath` method: